zowe/docs-site/docs/user-guide/systemrequirements.md

     -   Safari 11 or later
     -   Microsoft Edge

--  Node.js Version 6.11.2 or later on the z/OS host where you install the Zowe Node Server.
+-  Node.js Version 6.11.2 or later on the z/OS host where you install the Zowe Application Server.

     1. To install Node.js on z/OS, follow the procedures at [https://developer.ibm.com/node/sdk/ztp](https://developer.ibm.com/node/sdk/ztp).
 Note that installation of the C/C++ compiler is not necessary for running the Zowe Application Framework.
     2. Set the *NODE_HOME* environment variable to the directory where Node.js is installed.
 For example, `NODE_HOME=/proj/mvd/node/installs/node-v6.11.2-os390-s390x`.